Skip to Content

 How to Calculate NOI

-Total Income: $30,000
+• Total income: $30,000

-(subtract) Operating Expenses: $15,000
+• (subtract) Operating Expenses: $15,000

-(equals) NOI: $30,000 – $15,000 = $15,000
+• (equals) NOI: $30,000 – $15,000 = $15,000

 Factors that can affect your NOI

-You’re thinking about obtaining a rental property for $200,000.
-The property has an NOI of $20,000.
-This means the property would provide the best return on investment (ROI) of $20,000/$200,000, or 10%.
-This is a good ROI, so you decide to purchase the property.
+1. You’re planning to buy a rental property for $200,000.
+It has an NOI of $20,000.
+The NOI for the property is $20,000.
+This results in a return on investment (ROI) of $20,000/$200,000, or 10%.
+With this favorable ROI, you decide to buy the property.

 What’s the bottom line?